-Education students must file a Declaration of Graduation during the first semester by consulting a College of Education academic advisor.
+Education students must file a Declaration of Graduation during the first semester by consulting a college academic advisor.
 The four semesters of the program are sequential.

-The College of Education grades some courses, field experiences, and student teaching on a satisfactory/fail basis.
+The College of Teacher Education and Leadership grades some courses, field experiences, and student teaching on a satisfactory/fail basis.
 Students who successfully complete these courses, receive a grade of "Y" (satisfactory).
 Such grades are acceptable for meeting program requirements, but these grades are not included in computing the student's grade point average.

-Any exceptions to these requirements must be approved by a College of Education academic advisor.
+Any exceptions to these requirements must be approved by a college academic advisor.